CalvinHaynes/CalvinHaynes/README.md

 👨‍🎓 **Personal profile**
 - 🔭 I’m a graduate of JLU majoring in Communication Engineering
+- ✨ Maybe the 24fall CUHK Msc in Information Engineering
-- 🌱 I’m currently learning  knowledge about Computer Science which is my passion
+- 🌱 I’m currently learning  knowledge about Computer System which is my passion(but actually to be a backend developer in the future with high probability because of living.)
 - 💬 Ask me about Java/C/Python/STM32/Arduino.
-Although these are not my proficient fields, I can give some little tips to help
+Although these are not my proficient fields, I can give you some tips to help

 ✨ **Github stats**